WICG/performance-memory/explainer.md

 such, we return null anytime the process is hosting more than a single top level frame.

+For **totalJSHeapSize** and **usedJSHeapSize** we return the memory that corresponds to the execution context (main thread or worker) where the call is performed.

 We define **privateMemoryFootprint** as non-reusable, private, anonymous, resident/swapped/compressed memory.
 See [Appendix A](#appendix-a) for definitions of these terms.

-**usedJSHeapSize** reflects the accumulative size of objects memory used by the JS implementation, including objects, functions, closures, array buffers, etc. It does not include memory of objects used by the DOM, the browser vendor's internal data structures, and memory used by graphics/audio libraries.
+**usedJSHeapSize** reflects the accumulative size of objects memory used by the JS implementation for a given execution context (main thread or worker), including objects, functions, closures, array buffers, etc. It does not include memory of objects used by the DOM, the browser vendor's internal data structures, and memory used by graphics/audio libraries.

-**totalJSHeapSize** reflects memory used by the JS implementation heap to store JS objects.
+**totalJSHeapSize** reflects memory used by the JS implementation heap to store JS objects for a given execution context (main thread or worker).
 This includes objects, functions, closures, array buffers, etc. and free memory (fragmentation) in between these objects that cannot be used for anything else than other JS objects.
 It does not include memory used by the DOM, the browser vendor's internal data structures, and memory used by graphics/audio libraries.
+Note that totalJSHeapSize will always be larger or equal than usedJSHeapSize.

 ## Rationale